-These release notes describe the new features, improvements, and fixed issues in Patch Manager 2019.4.
-They also provide information about upgrades and describe workarounds for known issues.
+These release notes describe new features, improvements, and fixed issues in SolarWinds Server & Application Monitor (SAM) 2019.4.
+They also provide information about installation, upgrades, and workarounds for known issues.

-If you are looking for previous Patch Manager release notes, see the Previous Version documentation.
+- If you are looking for release notes for earlier SAM releases, see Previous Version documentation.

 New features and improvements

 Read this section to learn about new features and improvements offered in this release.